Deep Fried Smothered Turkey Wings (Buttermilk-Brined + Southern Onion Gravy)

 Gravy thickness: It will loosen as the wings braise.
 If it’s too thick before baking, whisk in ¼–½ cup extra broth.
 Too thin after baking?
 Simmer a ladle on the stove 2–3 minutes to reduce and spoon back over.

 Make-ahead: Fry the wings and make the gravy a day ahead.
 Smother and bake day-of.
+For another crowd-pleaser, check out my deep fried cajun honey turkey.

 Deep Fried Smothered Turkey Wings